-A campaign will be re-commenced to have Hampshire County Council formally mandate reduced speed limits across the Parish (initially 30 mph for all residential stretches of village lanes and improve the various dangerous junctions).
+A campaign will be re-commenced by the Parish Council to have Hampshire County Council formally mandate reduced speed limits across the Parish (initially 30 mph for all residential stretches of village lanes and improve the various dangerous junctions).
 Other road user warning signs will also be requested, that alert traffic to the likely presence on the rural lanes of pedestrians, cyclists and equestrian road users.